Sustainability

 The Central Glass Group considers the establishment and promotion of a compliance system essential to fulfilling its corporate social responsibility.

-We will continue to conduct ourselves with integrity based on the Central Glass Group’s Code of Conduct.
+We will continue to conduct ourselves with integrity based on Our Values and Responsibilities.

 Group Structure